skishp/MathematicsOfMachineLearning/ML2022/exercise06/README.md

 To run this jupyter notebook you have to install/download some libraries.
-As already stated in the `README.md` in the parent folder i will be using conda environments.
+As already stated in the `README.md` in the parent folder I will be using conda environments.
 For this exercise you will need to install the following libraries:
 * numpy
 * seaborn
 * sklearn